veer-pratap-blox/tasks/29-april-omni-calc-parallelisation-FINAL-MERGED.md

 }
 ```

-This issue should expand/normalize preload so worker execution has everything required without Python callbacks.
+This issue should expand and normalize preload so worker execution has everything required without Python callbacks.

 Required preload coverage: